 If you make a mess while you’re painting it’s not a big deal.
-Let the uninteded paint splatters dry and then go over them with another coat of your base color.
+Let the unintended paint splatters dry and then go over them with another coat of your base color.

 I hung my barn quilt by marking the center of the barn and then screwing scrap pieces of 2×4 to the barn along the top and bottom.